 Pregnancy can be a draining time.
 You can feel tired and bloated so maybe chocolate cheers us up by releasing those feel-good hormones.
 Alcohol is off limits in pregnancy so chocolate can be used by some mums to be as a replacement treat.

-Sweets and sugar A common craving that could just point to the fact you are tired and need an energy boost, even if it’s short-lived.
+A common craving that could just point to the fact you are tired and need of an energy boost, even if it’s short-lived.
 Pregnancy is hard work: carrying extra weight coupled with the emotional anxiety and often doing too much.

 Giving into your sweet cravings occasionally won’t do you any real harm, but sweets and sugar are empty calories with no nutritional value.